Completed: / exercises

 Q: I’m trying to add sensors to my program, but the compiler can’t find their library functions..

-A: For sensors and other peripherals, you need to include the header file
+A: For sensors and other peripherals, you need to include the TKJHAT sdk library (included in the course github project).
+To do that be sure that:

 Q: How can I visualize sensor data?

-feature, which you can use to create plots while debugging.
-In the lecture material, the project chapter also gives tips for visualizing sensor data outside the development environment.
+In the lecture material, the project chapter gives tips for visualizing sensor data by printing data in the terminal using printf.
 You can use programs like M$ Excel, gnuplot, Python libraries, Matlab, etc.

 It’s recommended to collect the sensor data in csv format, which most programs can read directly.